 Our vision is that rowing is a “sport for life”.
 As long as clubs, federations and coaches know how to work with older athletes, masters can row with “adaptations” for as long as they choose.

 Showcasing adaptations is part of our innovation; finding solutions to challenges is part of our thinking; overcoming structural impediments is part of our lobbying.

 Alongside this we run a business selling educational webinars and training programs for masters, coaches and club boards.

 Marlene Royle was among the first coaches dedicated to masters rowing.
 Marlene’s coaching career began in 1982 with the Boston University Summer Recreational Rowing Program, a community sweep program on the Charles River.
 From 1986 to 2005, Marlene coached at the Craftsbury Sculling Center in Vermont and was the associate director for three years.
-From 2005 to 2009, Marlene was the head coach at the Florida Rowing Center in Wellington, Florida.
-Currently, she coaches masters on the water at Aviron Knowlton Rowing, Craftsbury Sculling Center, and Lemon Bay Crew Club.
+Marlene was the head coach at the Florida Rowing Center in Wellington, Florida from 2005 – 2009.
+She coaches masters on the water at Aviron Knowlton Rowing, Craftsbury Sculling Center, and Lemon Bay Crew Club.

-Rebecca has coached athletes from age 10 to over 70 years old and enjoys helping athletes understand how a boat moves and ways to make it go faster.
+Rebecca has coached athletes from age 10 to over 70 years old and enjoys helping masters rowers understand how a boat moves and ways to make it go faster.

 BBC News invited Rebecca into their studio as the “Studio Expert” during the London Olympic Games to commentate.
-She lends her commentary services to local regattas in New Zealand and was part of the Regatta Radio commentary team at Henley Royal Regatta.
+She lends her commentary services to local regattas in New Zealand and is part of the Henley Royal Regatta YouTube commentary team.